TAzazi09/16AGroup/README.md

 Usage
 -----

-To run the application, you need to import the project into a standard IDE such as Eclipse and run the main class.
-Once the application starts, you can log in with your username and password or register as a new patient.
+To run the application, you need to import the project into a standard IDE such as Eclipse and run the GUIs.GeneralPage main class.
+Once the application starts, you can register as a new patient and then log in with your username and password.

 To create a booking, select your doctor, enter the date and time, and click the "Book" button.
 If the booking is successful, you will receive a confirmation message, and the booking will appear on your bookings list.